 The presence of end-to-end encryption (E2EE) in messaging apps and programmes protect journalists and their sources, particularly when communicating sensitive information.

-When dealing with sensitive information, journalists should always take a risk assessment of online tools used to communicate and should always prefer apps that provide end-to-end encryption (E2EE), like Signal for example, when communicating sensitive information.
-Encryption is primarily used to protect your messages content from being read.
+When dealing with sensitive information, journalists should always take a risk assessment of online tools used to communicate and should always prefer apps that provide end-to-end encryption (E2EE), like Signal for example.
+When communicating sensitive information, encryption is primarily used to protect the content of your messages from being read by a third party.
 It is not possible to encrypt SMS and regular phone calls, therefore allowing Internet Service Providers (ISPs) and governments to access all contents transferred using these services.
 The type of encryption used will determine what data the ISP or the app can see.
 In most countries, governments can subpoena ISPs and force them to give extensive records and sometimes also use alternative methods to retrieve data without the ISPs’ knowledge.

 Risk assessment parameters